jonlpersson/ed-latimore/site/_posts/2021-12-30-9-reasons-why-its-so-hard-to-change.md

 The other thing you can do to make your brain more malleable to change is to try and embrace confusion.

 No matter what you’re learning or building, you’ll eventually hit a wall where things aren’t making sense anymore.
-And that’s great\!
+And that’s great!
 Because confusion is a feature of self-improvement, not a bug.

 Confusion is a signal that you’re growing.
 It’s uncomfortable and frustrating, but it’s the clearest sign that you are changing your life.